 – Allowat: I have led my braves to the summit of this mountain in a long journey from our camp to show you the rewards of your climb along the trail.
 When you began this trip as a Boy Scout on the trail many years ago, you had this mountain top as your goal.
 You now have reached the summit, the realm of the Eagles.
 But before admitting you to this honored membership, we must first hear the story of your long climb along the trail.

-– Scoutmaster: Yes, he has.
+– Scoutmaster: Yes, they have.

 – Allowat: Scout ______________, you have worked to the point where you are about to become an Eagle.
 But, listen first to the wisdom of the winds.